Porting Applications using Recipes

 Some programs have bundled libraries, using CMake or a Python script, the most common case is using CMake (emulators do this in most cases).

-The reason for this can be more portability or a patched library with optimizations for a specific task of the program.
+The reason for this can be control over library versions to avoid compilation/runtime errors or a patched library with optimizations for specific tasks of the program.

-In some cases some bundled library needs a Redox patch, if not it will give a compilation error.
+In some cases some bundled library needs a Redox patch, if not it will give a compilation or runtime error.

 Most programs using CMake will try to detect the system libraries on the build environment, if not they will use the bundled libraries.

-The "system libraries" on this case is the recipes specified on the dependencies = [] section of your recipe.toml.
+The "system libraries" on this case is the recipes specified on the build.dependencies = [] section of your recipe.toml.

-Generally programs with CMake use a -DUSE_SYSTEM flag to control this behavior.
+Generally programs with CMake use a -DUSE_SYSTEM flag to enable the "system libraries" behavior.

 Environment Variables